-The rather large 36 acre space also has the Hriday kunj which was the actual residence of Gandhiji, a book shop, a shop selling khadi fabric and clothing, Prarthana bhoomi which is an open are where discourses are held, Magan nivas where various kinds of spinning are exhibited, Mira kutir and Vinobha kutir which is a hut where Vinobha Bhave and Mira lived at different periods of time, the Udyog mandir where khadi technology was developed and Nandini the guest house.
+The rather large 36 acre space also has the Hriday kunj which was the actual residence of Gandhiji, a book shop, a shop selling khadi fabric and clothing, Prarthana bhoomi which is an open area where discourses are held, Magan nivas where various kinds of spinning wheels are exhibited, Mira kutir and Vinobha kutir which is a hut where Vinobha Bhave and Mira lived at different periods of time, the Udyog mandir where khadi technology was developed and Nandini the guest house.
 There are steps along side the river bank where people rest as they watch the gentle waters flow by.

 There are 2 sets of washrooms on the premises.
 It is a pity that both sets of toilets did not display the best of hygiene.